Columbia hosts first statewide fire-rescue conference in 3 decades - South Carolina Radio Network

 “It’s a long trip for some of the Upstate people to make so what we were looking for was a way to draw in those or get those the ability to attend our classes and sessions and see the vendors and do all that without it being a terrible burden on them,” said Chief Tres Atkinson, President of the South Carolina Firefighters’ Association.

 He said he expects having the conference in Columbia as a “long-term solution.”
+This the 113th year of the event.

 “We’ve had some tell us ‘Thank you for getting it closer to us.
 In the past we haven’t been able to afford to send anybody to Myrtle Beach’ because they are on a limited budget,” he said.
 “And this is an opportunity for them — four or five of them — to get in the car and ride down for the day and take some classes.”